dananjohnson/dana-v2/_projects/breadbaking.md

 order: 2
 ---

-{% img 'bread-formula-log.png' alt:'The bread formula repository with commit history and branches.' %}
+{% asset 'bread-formula-log.png' alt='The bread formula repository with commit history and branches.' %}

 Like probably most home bakers, I have a notebook filled with the bread formulas I’ve developed, tested, tried to preserve, and mostly forgotten about.
 As much as I love handwritten recipes, I became frustrated trying to track down an old formula, and, most of all, adequately tracking how a formula evolved over time.
 I know others use spreadsheets for these reasons.
 I hate spreadsheets.